Welcome to nexus, a newsletter for people applying analytics technology in buildings — written by me, James Dice.

-I’d love to hear from you.
-If you have thoughts, questions, ideas or tips, send me an email to email@example.com.
+This is an experiment, and I’d love your feedback.
+If you have thoughts, questions, ideas or tips, send me an email to firstname.lastname@example.org.

 My latest ideas

 Through writing, I’m hoping to sharpen my own thinking, spark conversation with people like you, and drive faster tech adoption across the buildings industry.
-Here are my latest thoughts and ponderings:
+Here is one of my latest blog posts: